madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 Revenue is extremely concentrated geographically.
 Ohio alone accounts for 61.57% of total revenue, and Texas adds another 26.25%, meaning just two states generate 87.82% of all revenue.
 Of the 50 US states, only 34 have any recorded orders at all: Alabama, Alaska, Arizona, Arkansas, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming show zero revenue during this period.
 This points to a genuinely limited market footprint rather than just an uneven distribution, and is worth investigating further as it may reflect the business's operational, shipping, or marketing reach rather than a lack of organic demand.

+**Suggestion:**
+Investigate whether the 16 zero-revenue states reflect a deliberate business decision (e.g., shipping limitations, marketing focus) or an untapped expansion opportunity, and evaluate the cost/benefit of expanding into 2-3 of the highest-potential states.

 #### Q9: What does customer order frequency look like, and is there a loyal core of repeat customers?